gigamono-old/engine_router/README.md

 <h1 align="center">Engine API</h1>

-The `engine-api` is the front-facing service of the Gigamono framework that the part users interact with.
+`engine-api` is the user-facing service exposing the functions of the Gigamono framework to the users.

 > Information provided here is for folks working on this package.
 If your goal is to get started with the Gigamono framework, check the [Gigamono repo](https://github.com/gigamono/gigamono) on how to do that.